nonsciencemark/data-analysis-experiments/README.md

 # Experiment data analyses
 Project repository for the functions used to fit DIVERCE experiment data.

+# Aims, goals, etc.
+1. Create a unified data-cleaning procedure
+2. Create a consistent Lotka-Volterra model-fitting procedure
+3. Analyse the strain traits, comparing how they change and linking to the fitted model parameters

 # Files
 1. **gause_wrapper_fixed.R**: modified version of `gauseR::gause_wrapper()` which allows you to keep some parameters fixed/constant (assuming that they have already been determined) using the `offset` argument in `lm()`.
 Also should allow you to optimise the fit in log-space or regular-space, according to your needs.
 2. **demonstration.Rmd**: R Markdown file demonstrating the model-fitting procedure